 This one is so simple that it’s laughable – but people still fall for it, and it’s far from funny.
 It hinges on hiring a car then selling it, which is obviously illegal but people do it anyway.
 The key is to make all of the usual basic checks, including analysing the car’s Registration Document (V5C).
 If that’s not to hand, walk away.

 This is potentially one of the simplest scams going, especially if the car being sold has a digital odometer.
 An odometer displays how many miles a car has done; if it’s digital it’s just a question of hooking up a laptop with the right software, pressing a few buttons and setting the mileage to whatever you want it to be.

 The more traditional analogue odometers have to be removed and manually reset, but that’s easily done – although the retaining screws for the dash have to come out and it’s usually obvious if this has been done.
 Always go through the car’s service history and check the mileage for each year – see that it goes up steadily and that it doesn’t suddenly drop.

 Finally, make sure that when you collect the car it shows the same mileage as when you first viewed it.
 It’s not unknown for the mileage to be reduced for a viewing, then to go back up once the car is being collected.

-Ringed cars are a bit like cloned cars, in that they’re stolen then given a new identity.
-The difference here though is that the stolen car assumes the identity of a written-off car.
+Ringed cars are stolen then given a new identity.
+The stolen car assumes the identity of a written-off car.
 This in itself should make you suspicious, but selling a written-off car isn’t illegal; selling one that’s been stolen clearly is.

 To protect yourself against buying a ringer, make sure the chassis number on the car matches the one on the V5C, look for evidence of the chassis plate having been tampered with and ensure you’re viewing the car at the address on the V5C.
 Buy a ringed car and you’ll lose it, along with your money, if the police catch up with you.